Ministry of Women and Child Development

-The Ministry of Women and Child Development, a branch of the Government of India, is an apex body for formulation and administration of the rules and regulations and laws relating to women and child development in India.
-The current minister for the Ministry of Women and Child Development is Smriti Irani having held the portfolio since 31 May 2019.
+The Ministry of Women and Child Development, a branch of the Government of India, is the apex body responsible for the formulation and administration of the rules, regulations, and laws relating to women and child development in India.
+The incumbent minister for the Ministry of Women and Child Development is Annpurna Devi, who has held the portfolio since 2024.

 History

-The Department of Women and Child Development was set up in the year 1985 as a part of the Ministry of Human Resource Development to give the much needed impetus to the holistic development of women and children.
-With effect from 30 January 2006, the Department has been upgraded to a Ministry.
+The Department of Women and Child Development was set up in 1985 as a part of the Ministry of Human Resource Development to provide much-needed impetus to the holistic development of women and children.
+With effect from 30 January 2006, the Department was upgraded to a Ministry.